Glioblastoma multiform

 In 3 days, without leaving home.

-What are the symptoms of malignant glioblastoma?
+What are the symptoms of glioblastoma multiforme?

 Do you have any of these symptoms?

-Low grade gliomas I and II
+Low grade I and II gliomas

-• Being under 40 years old.
+- Being under 40 years of age.

-• Tumor diameter less than 6 cm.
+- Tumour diameter less than 6 cm.

-• Absence of neurological deficits.
+- Absence of neurological deficits.

 Gliomas III and IV

-• Age (less than 40-50 years).
+- Age (under 40-50 years).

-• To have a good general condition with autonomy.
+- Be in good general condition with autonomy.

-• Normal mental state.
+- Normal mental state.

-• To achieve a complete surgical resection.
+- Achieve complete surgical resection.

-How is glioblastoma diagnosed?
+How is glioblastoma multiforme diagnosed?

 Biopsy